RinkiyaKeDad/personal-website/content/talks.md

 ShowBreadCrumbs: false
 ShowPostNavLinks: false
 ---
-I enjoy speaking at conferences and webinars.
+I regularly speak at various conferences all across the globe.
 This page lists some of the events I've spoken at.